brouhaha/wd100x/README.md

 The original WD1000 was 8X300-based, used CRC error detection, and had a hard-coded sector size of 128, 256, or 512 bytes.
 The early 512-word firmware did not support configurable sector size, but later 1024-word firmware did.
+Some later WD1000 boards used the 8X305, but the firmware does not take advantage of the 8X305 enhancements.

 The later WD1001 was 8X305-based, used 32-bit ECC on the sector data fields, and supported configurable sector size.
+The WD1001 firmware does not take advantage of the 8X305 enhancements, so substituting an 8X300 should work just as well.

 The WD1000 host interface had a "task file" of eight registers, which was used with minor changes by WD1010 and WD2010 hard disk controller